 Automation and metrology are increasingly becoming vital aspects of the manufacturing process.
-In today’s automated metrology, there are three basic types of inspection one can use: offline, in-process, and in-line.
+For a state-of-the-art factory, such automation can take the form of 3D visual inspection that is revolutionizing metrology dimensional inspection standards.
+In today’s automated metrology, one can use three inspection types: offline, in-process, and in-line.

-Offline metrology involves removing a piece fully from the line and checking the parameters in a separate workstation.
-This can be cost-effective, but is slower, can not be used directly for process control, and requires far more human input.
+Offline metrology involves removing a piece entirely from the line and checking the parameters in a separate workstation.
+Offline metrology can be cost-effective, but slow.
+In addition, factories cannot use it directly for process control, and it requires far more human input.

 In-process metrology uses sensors within the manufacturing process, with many current systems integrating sensors into the manufacturing machines themselves.
-This is especially useful for tool compensation and predictive maintenance, vastly reducing downtime.
+In-process metrology is especially useful for tool compensation and predictive maintenance, vastly reducing downtime.

 In-line measurement is a form of automated defect inspection within the manufacturing line.
-These offer a wide range of efficient, comprehensive metrology, with the added benefit of contactless solutions.
-Today, non-contact, in-line systems make up a huge portion of inspection handling processes.
+In-line measurement offers a wide range of efficient, comprehensive metrology, with the added benefit of contactless solutions.
+Today, non-contact, in-line systems make up a considerable portion of inspection handling processes.
 The rising tide of automation technology has made 3D vision systems an affordable, versatile, and necessary addition to the toolbox of any manufacturer.

 Seamless, Adaptable Integration

 In-line metrology offers many powerful benefits for manufacturers.
 For example, its capacity for non-contact vision inspection on parts makes implementation far easier.
 While demanding greater computing and data-handling capacities, in-line metrology systems are far more flexible from a practical standpoint than their physical counterparts.